CR

 How much can I get total?

-Maximum rebates range from $75 (smart thermostat only) to over $17,000 (oil home with heat pump + OHPA).
+Maximum rebates range from $100 (smart thermostat only) to $12,000 (geothermal heat pump in a non-gas home).
 Most homeowners receive between $1,500 and $7,500 depending on their heating source and chosen upgrades.
+The federal OHPA direct intake closed July 31, 2026 — but income-qualified oil homes can still get a no-cost heat pump through Save on Energy's Energy Affordability Program (Ontario's OHPA co-delivery).

 Is the program still accepting applications in 2026?